 The US and Canada are divided into sectors as part of the CHLOREP Mutual Aid Network (as show above without companies listed).
 Within each sector a primary team has the lead when the mutual aid network is activated.
 The primary team is positioned to lend assistance either via telephone or through deployment to an incident site as indicated by the severity of the incident.
 Packager teams are available in most sectors to provide assistance for ton and cylinder incidents.
 The sector map (version with companies) details the breakdown of the U.S. and Canada for CHLOREP operational purposes and shows the locations of CHLOREP response teams and CHLOREP contractors.

 The Handbook contains the detailed organizational and operating procedures for the CHLOREP Network.
-Appendix III of the Handbook provides comprehensive Incident Management Guidance for team on-site operations.
+Appendix III of the Handbook provides comprehensive Incident Management Guidance for CHLOREP Teams' on-site chlorine emergency response operations.

 The CHLOREP app is a smartphone application for CHLOREP Team Leaders to have quick access to the handbook, emergency critique, sector map, and other relevant information.
 To request access to the app, please contact Janae Miller.

 The CHLOREP Post-Emergency Critique is a reporting form for CHLOREP activations that details the incident and how the CHLOREP team or other outside group(s) responded to the incident.
 Click here to submit a post-emergency critique.

 In order to optimize future responses, details on past CHLOREP® incidents are important to CI efforts to share lessons learned.
 Incident trends and responses are analyzed frequently and presented to the membership.
 Click the following link for a 5-year snapshot of the number and types of chlorine incidents that occur and result in activation of the CHLOREP network: CHLOREP Activations.